Denis Obua (politician): Career

 From 2000 until 2003, Obua was employed as a contracts clerk at British American Tobacco.
 For the next two years, he served as a legal assistant at Atim and Company Advocates.
 He was then hired as a Senior Clerical Officer, responsible for legal duties, in the Office of the Vice President of Uganda, serving in that capacity from 2005 until 2006.

 In 2006, he was elected to the 8th Parliament (2006–2011), Youth Member of Parliament representing Northern Uganda.
 In 2011 he was elected to represent the newly created Ajuri County in 9th Parliament.
 He was re-elected in 2016 and 2021, and he is the incumbent MP.

 In a cabinet reshuffle, on 14 December 2019, Obua was named to the cabinet.
 He replaced Charles Bakkabulindi, who was dropped from cabinet.
 After parliamentary approval, he swore in as State Minister for Sports, on 13 January 2020.
-Obua was chosen to be the Government chief whip and he took over office on 16th August 2022.
+Obua was chosen to be the Government chief whip and he took over office on 16 August 2022.

+In the 2026-2031 cabinet term, President Yoweri Museveni replaced Obua with Dr. Jane Ruth Aceng, who took the oath of office for the position in June 2026, and Obua was appointed as a senior presidential advisor and chair of the National Resistance Movement (NRM) parliamentary caucus.